NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/section_sample_cinder-conf.rst

 ==================

-This section provides an example Cinder configuration file (``cinder.conf``) that contains three backends - one for SolidFire, one for ONTAP with the NFS storage protocol, and one for ONTAP with the iSCSI storage protocol.
+This section provides an example Cinder configuration file (``cinder.conf``) that contains four backends - one for SolidFire, two for ONTAP with the NFS storage protocol, and one for ONTAP with the iSCSI storage protocol.

 ::